edwinchenyj/edwinchenyj.github.io/_posts/2021-07-24-stiff-python.md

 Notice highly oscillatory and stiff ODEs are generally hard to solve.
 All the solvers, `RK45`, `BDF`, and `Radau` take very short steps and become very expensive.

+**Info:** You may feel the examples here are quite artificial since they are all linear and the analytical solutions are available.
+However, I feel it's pedagogical to introduce stiffness in a simple setting like this.
+There will be a future post demonstrating stiff ODEs in nonlinear cases.
+{: .notice--info}

 This blog post is published at [https://edwinchenyj.github.io.](https://edwinchenyj.github.io.)
 The pdf version and the source code are available at [https://github.com/edwinchenyj/scientific-computing-notes](https://github.com/edwinchenyj/scientific-computing-notes).